Shadow of the Wind by Carlos Ruiz Zafon

 A good introduction to the most famous names in Catalunyan art and architecture.
 This book links the work of the ´Big Four´ to the changing social mores of their times.
 A good read if you would like to better understand the history of the city you are seeing from the top deck of the Tourist Bus.

 The religion of football is adhered to as fervently as Catholicism in Barcelona.
 Even if you are not a football fan (please don´t advertise this fact) this book is an entertaining and eye-opening read.
 Burns is a sports journalist-turned-book-author and his deep understanding of both the game and the people makes for a great read.

 Barcelona Encounter Guide by Lonely Planet

-Although LP offer plenty of choice when it comes to their Spain and Barcelona guides, ´Encounter´ is by far the best choice for expats.
-There is very little space used for accommodation, tours and other subjects that are most applicable to tourists.
-Instead, ´Encounter´ jumps straight in to recommendations for boutiques, restaurants and all of the other things you will want to know as a new local.
+Although LP offers plenty of choices when it comes to their Spain and Barcelona guides, ´Encounter´ is by far the best choice for ex-pats.
+There is very little space used for accommodation, tours, and other subjects that are most applicable to tourists.
+Instead, ´Encounter´ jumps straight into recommendations for boutiques, restaurants and all of the other things you will want to know as a new local.

 Barcelona & Catalonia by Roger Williams